misterpaul4/react-calculator/README.md

 # Calculator

-> A simple calculator app built using reactJS.
+> A calculator app built using reactJS.
 This app is my introduction to the react javascript framework

 ## Built With